Seven Most Common AC Problems and How to Fix Them

 • Dribbling or hissing air conditioner sounds

-If your air conditioning system was installed before 2011, it likely uses Freon® or R-22.
-This refrigerant is no longer being manufactured as a consequence of its damaging effects on the ozone layer.
-Only recycled portions of Freon are obtainable, which makes refrigerant leaks more costly to fix.
+If your cooling was installed earlier than 2011, it likely uses Freon® or R-22.
+This refrigerant is no longer being produced because of its detrimental effects on the ozone layer.
+Only recycled quantities are available, which makes refrigerant leaks more costly to repair.

-If your R-22 AC unit is dealing with a refrigerant leak, we recommend air conditioning installation due to age and the refrigerant being obsolete.
-New air conditioners use Puron or R-410A, which is better for the environment.
+If your R-22 AC unit has a refrigerant leak, we suggest air conditioning installation due to age and the refrigerant being obsolete.
+Modern air conditioners utilize Puron or R-410A, which is better for the environment.

-We recognize that replacing your air conditioner can be an emergency that you aren’t equipped for.
+We understand that replacing your AC system can be an emergency that you aren’t equipped for.
 Ask us about our Advantage Program™, which offers you a new air conditioner for just one low monthly fee.
-Repairs and maintenance are covered, and you’ll get to keep any valuable manufacturer’s rebates.
+Repairs and maintenance are included, and you’ll get to retain any useful manufacturer’s rebates.

 5. Water Leak

-Your AC unit needs a condensate drain line to flush water it eliminates from the air.
-If you’ve avoided air conditioning maintenance, this drain can become blocked with mold and cause water to flood the system.
+Your AC unit uses a condensate drain line to flush water it eliminates from the air.
+If you’ve overlooked air conditioning maintenance, this drain can become blocked with mold and cause water to stay in the drain line.
 If this happens, you’ll notice water leaking.

 6. Tripped Circuit Breaker

-There can be a number of reasons why your air conditioner keeps tripping its circuit breaker.
-Here are some of the most common ones:
+There can be a couple of reasons why your air conditioner is repeatedly tripping its circuit breaker.
+Here are some of the most widespread ones:

-• Your air conditioner is overheating caused by a lack of refrigerant.
+• Your cooling overheated caused by insufficient refrigerant.

 • Condenser coils are dirty and restricting airflow.